Curtis-Davidson/williams-f1/Implementation/Documents/Test Prompts/DepartmentSignOff.md

 ## 2. Access Information
 - [ ] Named users granted access as required
 - [ ] Old shared account disabled
-- [ ] New account restricted to authorised Model Shop PCs only
+- [ ] New account restricted to authorised department PCs only

 ---